-COMMANDER’S REPORT – APRIL 2018
+COMMANDER’S REPORT – JUNE 2018

 Commander: Tim Schoessow Finance Officer: Neil Glasstein

-First Vice Commander: Mike Lang Service Officer: vacant
+First Vice Commander: Mike Lang Service Officer: (vacant)

-Second Vice Commander: Chuck Friedlein Sergeant-at-arms: Mel Green
+Second Vice Commander: Chuck Friedlein Sergeant-at-Arms: Mel Green

-Adjutant: Todd Boettcher Sergeant-at-arms: Dave Delahunt
+Adjutant: Todd Boettcher Sergeant-at-Arms: Dave Delahunt

-Chaplain: Frank Keller Historian: OPEN; Dave Robel (not running for re-election)
+Chaplain: Frank Keller Historian: (vacant)

 Chuck Friedlein, Commander

 May 24th: Post Executive Committee meeting 7:00pm